-The above approach did work for a while, but eventually you become so exhausted you just can’t function properly.
-I was tired when teaching my dance classes, to tired to stay up late after my daughter had gone to bed, and had no energy to keep up with her playfulness.
+The above approach did work for a while, but eventually, you become so exhausted you just can’t function properly.
+I was tired when teaching my dance classes, too tired to stay up late after my daughter had gone to bed, and had no energy to keep up with her playfulness.

 I then dawned on me that I would have to put my website building on a back burner, and just do what I could when I could, but not stress if I didn’t work on my websites every day.

 Now I have cut my teaching hours so I can spend more time with her.
-After all it is my own business, so I should be able to work my own hours.
+After all, it is my own business, so I should be able to work my own hours.
 I also got in help in the form of student teachers which also took a huge load off.

-As far as my part time internet business goes, I take it as it comes, make goals, but make them doable with the time that I do have.
-For instance I only budget time for two blog posts a week, but if I get time to do more – bonus.
+As far as my part-time internet business goes, I take it as it comes, make goals, but make them doable with the time that I do have.
+For instance, I only budget time for two blog posts a week, but if I get time to do more – bonus.
 This way I don’t get frustrated with myself and set unrealistic goals.

 I recently sat at breakfast with my daughter and asked her when she has been happiest with my work schedule.
 She too was happiest when I was able to take her to school and pick her up myself and attend all her important activities.

 The best thing about working online is that you can get paid at 2 am in the morning, and not be working.
-You can eventually get to a stage where you are earning a good income on auto pilot.
+You can eventually get to a stage where you are earning a good income on autopilot.
 All it takes is time and patience, and just remember that Rome wasn’t built in a day.

 Feel free to leave your comments below.
 It is my goal to share your stories so that we can all help each other to master the fine art of balancing motherhood and work.